 It is difficult to overstate the impact that William White Niles had in the development of Bronx Parks.
 Niles was born in 1861 in Waterford, New York, to William and Isabel Niles.
 He attended Dartmouth College and Albany Law School, and practiced law in New York City.

-In 1881, Niles helped to found the New York Park Association.
-Presenting comparative studies of parkland in foreign cities, predictions of rapid population growth in New York, and rising land values, the Association called for more land for parks in the southern Bronx, which had been annexed by New York City in 1874.
+In 1881, Niles helped found the New York Park Association.
+The Association presented comparative studies of parkland in foreign cities, predictions of rapid population growth in New York, and rising land values in a call for more parkland in the Bronx, which was annexed by New York City in 1874.
 This effort culminated in the 1884 New Parks Act and the city’s 1888-90 purchase of lands for Van Cortlandt, Claremont, Crotona, Bronx, St. Mary’s, and Pelham Bay Parks and the Mosholu, Pelham, and Crotona Parkways.
-The new properties increased the city’s parkland fivefold, from about 1000 acres to about 5000 acres.
+The new properties increased the city’s parkland fivefold, from about 1,000 acres to about 5,000 acres.